June 30, 2025

 Let’s break down how ACH payments work, how to set them up for vendor payments, and how to troubleshoot common challenges.

-ACH payments are electronic funds transfers made through the Automated Clearing House (ACH) network.
+ACH transfers are electronic funds transfers made through the Automated Clearing House network.
 They’re regulated by Nacha (formerly the National Automated Clearing House Association), the organization that sets compliance and security standards for ACH transactions.

-Instead of sending paper checks or dealing with high wire transfer fees, businesses can use ACH to pay vendors directly—saving money and reducing processing time.
+Instead of sending paper checks or dealing with high wire transfer fees, businesses can use ACH payments to pay vendors directly, saving money and reducing processing time.

 How ACH payments work